suoglu/UART-Tool/README.md

 User can change UART configurations via arguments when calling the [script](Sources/uart.py).
 Default configurations for the UART is 8-bit data with no parity and 1 stop bit; and baud rate set to 115.2k.

 There are also helper functionalities provided with the arguments.
 One of these functionalities can be used at once, and script exits after doing its job.
-Passing `help` as an argument provides information about the script call.
+Passing `--help` as an argument provides information about the script call.

 ### Interactive Call

 One way to change UART configurations is interactive call.
-When `i` is passed as an argument when calling the [script](Sources/uart.py), tool is initialized in interactive mode.
+When `-i` (or `--interactive`) is passed as an argument when calling the [script](Sources/uart.py), tool is initialized in interactive mode.
 In this mode tool asks user for configurations.
 When an empty answer is given default value for asked configuration is used.

 ### Configuration Arguments